A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Proof of the Signature-Free MBRB Implementations

 \item $ $

 \item $ $

 \item $ $ \end{itemize}

 We recall that parameter \nodpty controls the conditional no-duplicity property.
-The value for $\obje.\nodpty$ is true, but that of value for $\objr.\nodpty$ may be either true or false depending on the values of $n$, \tb, and \tm.
-This is fine because, in Bracha's revisited algorithm (Algorithm~\ref{alg:b-mbrb}), it is the first round (\obje) that ensures no-duplicity.
+The value for $\obje.\nodpty$ is \ttrue, but that of value for $\objr.\nodpty$ may be either \ttrue or \ffalse depending on the values of $n$, \tb, and \tm.
+This is fine because, in Bracha's reconstructed algorithm (Alg.~\ref{alg:b-mbrb}), it is the first round (\obje) that ensures no-duplicity.
 Once this has happened, the second round (\objr) does not need to provide no-duplicity but only needs to guarantee the termination properties of local and global delivery.
 This observation allows \objr to operate with lower values of \qd and \qf.